jonathanhogg/flitter/docs/install.md

 `--simplifystate` *SECONDS*
-: Sets the period after which the [language simplifier](language.md#simplification) will simplify on static state values.
+: Sets the period after which the [language simplifier](language.md#simplification) will simplify on static state values, in seconds (may be specified as a [time-code](language.md#time-codes)).
 The default is 10 seconds.
 Set this to `0` to disable simplifying on state.

 `--nosimplify`
 : Completely disable the language simplifier.
 Generally there is no reason to